nocksock/overflow-observer/README.md

     })
 ```

-Where detail is an array of all states it has, eg: `["overflow", "overflowblock", "overflowinline"]` when overflowing in all directions.
+Where detail is an array of all states it has, eg: `["overflow", "overflowinline", "overflowinlineend]` when overflowing on the inline axis.